SoftwareAG/terracotta-cloud/kubernetes/aws-kops/README.md

-# Set up Terracotta DB on AWS, using Kops
+# Set up Terracotta DB on a Kubernetes cluster (set up with AWS Kops or other)

 What this document will help you accomplish:
 --------------------------------------------

-- Set up a Kubernetes cluster on AWS, using kops
+- Set up a Kubernetes cluster on AWS, using kops (optional, could with AWS with EKS, or even on premise)

-- Deploy Terracotta DB on a Kubernetes cluster, running on AWS, using kops (with 2x2 Terracotta Servers - 2 stripes with 2 nodes each, n sample Ehcache3 clients, n sample Terracotta Store clients, and 1 Terracotta Management Console)
+- Deploy Terracotta DB on a Kubernetes cluster (with 2x2 Terracotta Servers - 2 stripes with 2 nodes each, n sample Ehcache3 clients, n sample Terracotta Store clients, and 1 Terracotta Management Console)

 Prerequisites: